 With its foundation in spoken-language development, the program is relevant for educators of students who are second-language learners and those with diverse linguistic backgrounds.

-The Reading Specialist Licensure program at MGH Institute is one of only nine programs nationally recognized by the International Dyslexia Association for meeting their Knowledge and Practice Standards for Teachers of Reading.
+The Reading Specialist Licensure program at MGH Institute is 1 of only 17 programs in the country accredited by the International Dyslexia Association for meeting their Knowledge and Practice Standards for Teachers of Reading.

 This comprehensive 20-credit reading program:

 Starts three times a year, beginning September, January and May

 Allows full- or part-time study with course schedules designed to accommodate busy professionals

 Includes both clinical and school-based practica

 Most students complete the program in 18 months, on a part-time basis.
 Flexible sequencing of courses allows you to take courses at a pace and schedule that meet your needs.

 Curricular Goals for the Reading Specialist Program

 The Reading Certificate program places emphasis on how language development relates to reading proficiency and communication disorders.
 In the context of the latest evidence-based research, you will:

 Become proficient in providing reading instruction for all students